 Of note is NeighborhoodScout's research finding that the N Hermitage Ave / W Waveland Ave neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the N Hermitage Ave / W Waveland Ave community truly stands out from the rest in this regard.

 If you like crowded places, then you will probably enjoy the the N Hermitage Ave / W Waveland Ave neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.1% of neighborhoods in the U.S., with 24,909 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The N Hermitage Ave / W Waveland Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the N Hermitage Ave / W Waveland Ave neighborhood is one of the most walkable neighborhoods in America.

 Also, in the N Hermitage Ave / W Waveland Ave neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 35.4% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 97.7% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.